cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-The first named group in the list is the default that will be configured
-if the file does not match an element of the list.
-The reserved word
-none may be used to match files that are not owned by a registered
-group.
 On Windows, files do not have file groups associated with them,
 and thus this attribute is ignored.
 ACLs may be used in place for this.

 #### mode

+**Description**: File permissions

+The mode string may be symbolic or numerical, like `chmod`.

 **Type**: `string`

 **Allowed input range**: `[0-7augorwxst,+-]+`

-**Description**: File permissions (like posix chmod)

 **Example**: